prwitt/azure-demos/azure-security/README.md

 **Note:** We will use the publicIpAddress from the output above in order to login into the VM.

-### Grant permission to read your Azure Resource Group
+#### Grant permission to read your Azure Resource Group

 Use az vm identity assign with the identity assign command enable the system-assigned identity to an existing VM:

 ```console
 az vm identity assign --resource-group myVMRG --name myMSIVM1
 ```

+**Note:** We could create the VM with its identity assigned by adding the parameter "--assign-identity", as explained [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm#system-assigned-managed-identity).

 Output: